Central America parliament expels Taiwan, makes China permanent observer | Politics

 Central America parliament expels Taiwan, makes China permanent observer

 China has strongly denied any abuses in Xinjiang.
-Its embassy in the U.S. did not immediately respond to a request for comment.
+Its embassy in the United States did not immediately respond to a request for comment.
 Belize and Paraguay also retain relations with Taiwan, though U.S. officials believe Paraguay could be the next country in the Americas to flip loyalties.

 The United States recognizes China diplomatically but has unofficial ties with Taipei, and the Biden administration has said it opposes efforts to change the status quo in Taiwan.